 FASTlinks is a series of web-based maps that display links for elder care services in South East Ontario organized into 10 common elder care domains.
 The 10 domains are organized by function, rather than disease diagnosis.
 FASTlinks was developed by the CSAH in collaboration with the Aging with Co-morbidities Network.

-Information about funding opportunities from AGE-WELL, Alzheimer’s Drug Discover Foundation, Ontario Brain Institute and Weston Brain Institute are included.
+Information about funding opportunities and calls for abstracts from AGE-WELL, Canadian Hospice Palliative Care, Canadian Insitutes of Health Research, Canadian Frailty Network, Government of Canada, Ontairo SPOR SUPPORT Unit, Parkinson Canada, Social Sciences and Humanities Research Council are included.
 A number of upcoming events and educational opportunities are listed.
 Sign up to receive Linkages directly here.

 Thursday, February 7, 2019 - 12 PM - 1 PM EST -The Brain Health and Wellness Project: Bringing Fountain of Health Tools into Frontline Care is a webinar hosted by brainXchange, the Alzheimer Society of Canada, and CCNA.
 Participants will learn about The Brain Health and Wellness Project, an innovative national project at the frontlines of care to promote brain health and reduce dementia risk.
 The health behavior change tools used in the project were developed by Fountain of Health Initiation, a national non-profit to promote health and wellness.
 Following a review of project evidence and rationale, participants will also receive some “how to” training in a 3 step process to activate health behaviours in frontline care.
 To register, click here.